awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

          Add code to create an instance of :code:`AWSMobileClient` in the :code:`application:open url` function  of your :code:`AppDelegate.swift`, to resume a previously signed-in authenticated session.

-         Then add another instance of :code:`AWSMobileClient` in the :code:`didFinishLaunching` function to register the sign in providers, and to fetch an Amazon Cognito credentials that AWS will use to authorize access once the user signs in.
+         Then add another instance of :code:`AWSMobileClient` in the :code:`didFinishLaunching` function to register the sign-in providers, and to fetch Amazon Cognito credentials that AWS will use to authorize access when the user signs in.

          .. code-block:: swift